Best Shore Excursion from La Romana Cruise Port: A Half-Day Tour to Saona Island

 Just off the southeastern coast, Isla Saona also known as Saona Island is famous for its white-sand beaches, turquoise waters, and postcard-worthy palm trees.
 But beyond its beauty, this island carries a deeper story—one rooted in Taino heritage, ecological significance, and centuries of quiet preservation.
 This half-day tour to Saona Island is the perfect way to spend your day in the La Romana cruise port.

-Morning: Quick transfer to Bayahibe
+Morning: Quick Transfer to Bayahibe

 Once you disembark at La Romana Cruise Port, things are refreshingly calm.
 Unlike busier ports, La Romana welcomes just one cruise ship at a time, meaning no chaotic crowds or long waits.
+The port itself is modern and relaxing, with souvenir shops, restaurants, and even a pool with a swim-up bar if you want to hang out before or after your excursion.

 For your half-day tour, hop in a licensed taxi for the quick 20-minute ride to Bayahibe, a quaint fishing village that acts as the launch point for Saona tours.
 Along the way, you’ll catch glimpses of small-town life and the lush Dominican coastline.
+Once in Bayahibe, you’ll board a speedboat or catamaran, depending on your tour style, and set off toward the island paradise.

 Midday: Welcome to Saona Island